 Spinal cord hemisection injury

-EA stimulation was performed once daily at GV14 and GV4 acupoints.
+EA treatment was performed once daily at GV14 and GV4 acupoints.
 According to the Laboratory Animal Acupuncture Atlas developed by the National Acupuncture Society for Experimental Research, GV14 is located on the posterior midline below the spinous process of the seventh cervical vertebra, and GV4 is located on the posterior midline below the spinous process of the second lumbar vertebra [31, 34].
-Rats were placed within a specially designed cloth bag without anesthesia during EA stimulation.
-Sterilized disposable stainless steel needles (0.3 mm in diameter, 25 mm in length, Beijing Zhongyan Taihe Medical Instrument Co., Ltd., Beijing, China) were punctured into GV14 (oblique downwardly) and GV4 (oblique upwardly) as deep as 5 mm for both points.
+Rats were placed within a specially designed cloth bag without anesthesia during EA treatment.
+Rats in the sham and SCI groups were also immobilized in a manner same as in the EA groups for duration of 30 minutes, to minimize any discrepancies due to stress.
+Sterilized disposable stainless steel needles (0.30 mm in diameter, 25 mm in length, Beijing Zhongyan Taihe Medical Instrument Co., Ltd., Beijing, China) were punctured into GV14 (oblique downwardly) and GV4 (oblique upwardly) as deep as 5 mm for both points.
 Then, the needles were connected to the output terminals of an EA apparatus (G6805-Ⅱelectric pulse stimulator, Qingdao Xinsheng Co., Ltd., Qingdao, China), and the electric simulation parameters were set at a frequency of 2 Hz and an intensity of 1 mA.
-EA stimulation started on the second day of surgery and lasted for 56 days.
-To minimize any discrepancies due to stress, rats in the sham and SCI groups were also immobilized in a manner same as in the EA groups for duration of 30 min.
+EA stimulation started on the second day post-surgery and lasted for 56 days.

 Motor function assessment